 This section has been devoted to an understanding of five major and five other types of structures that can be used for designing organisation structures.
 These structures are however, just building blocks and it is up to the strategists within organisations to decide which way to use them.
 During the implementation of strategy, a strategist may often be faced with issues like the choice of structural components and the manner in which these components could be brought together to design an overall structure that satisfies the requirements of existing or proposed strategies.

-- Matrix Structure: It is a company structure in which reporting relationships are set up as grid or matrix rather than in the traditional hierarchy. - Divisional Structure: In this structure, work is divided on the basis of product lines, types of customers served or geographic area.
+• Matrix Structure: It is a company structure in which reporting 334 relationships are set up as grid or matrix rather than in the traditional hierarchy.